yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/velero_terraform_sample/README.md

   - Creates an AKS Cluster (used as secondary, to restore backup)

  <a href="./03-backup-location.tf" target="_blank">03-backup-location.tf</a>:
-  - Creates a Resource Group in Secondary Region, for hosting storage location (to store filesystem (restic) backups and velero configuration)
+  - Creates a Resource Group in Secondary Region, for hosting storage location (to store backups and velero configuration)
   - Creates a storage account
   - Creates a storage container, used by velero (Optionnaly, you could create a secondary container, to backup to backup cluster)